 The School as a body corporate is the Data Controller under the 1998 Act, and the Governors are therefore ultimately responsible for implementation.
 However, the Designated Data Controllers will deal with day to day matters.

-The School has three Designated Data Controllers: They are the Headteacher, the The School secretary.
+The School has three Designated Data Controllers:

+- The Headteacher

+- 2. The School secretary

-The Administrator
+- 3. The Administrator